Surface heating steers planetary-scale ocean circulation: Summary and Discussion

-The present study reinforces recent evidence supporting the existence of a buoyancy-driven component in ocean gyres \citep{Gjermundsen2018, Hogg2020, Liu2022}.
-We envisage that a complete theory describing the formation of ocean gyres should incorporate the effects of surface buoyancy forcing, in addition to surface wind stress \citep{Munk1950}.
-However, the influence of surface buoyancy forcing on gyres depends on the ocean state, allowing non-linear and non-local feedbacks with the ocean circulation that obscure the formulation of a simple theory.
-These feedbacks may include the role of the mixed layer in capturing excess heat and the horizontal transport of heat by the circulation, both of which influence the background stratification.
+Our study reinforces recent evidence for a buoyancy-driven component of the ocean gyres \citep{Gjermundsen2018, Hogg2020, Liu2022}.
+We envisage that a complete theory describing the formation of ocean gyres should incorporate the effects of surface buoyancy forcing, in addition to surface wind stress \citep{Sverdrup1947}.
+However, the influence of surface buoyancy forcing on gyres depends on the ocean state, and this induces non-linear and non-local feedbacks with the ocean circulation that obscure the formulation of a simple theory.
+These feedbacks include the role of the mixed layer in capturing excess heat, the non-uniform ingestion of surface heat fluxes by the ocean due to spatially varying thermal expansion coefficient, and the horizontal transport of heat by the circulation, all of which influence the background stratification.

-\acknowledgments We would like to thank the community of the Consortium for Ocean--Sea Ice Modeling in Australia (\url{http://cosima.org.au}) for helpful discussions and for the development and maintenance of \texttt{cosima-cookbook} package (\url{https://github.com/COSIMA/cosima-cookbook}) and the \texttt{cosima-recipes} repository (\url{https://github.com/COSIMA/cosima-recipes}), both of which are indispensable for our workflow.
+\acknowledgments We thank the Consortium for Ocean--Sea Ice Modeling in Australia (\url{http://cosima.org.au}) for helpful discussions and for the development and maintenance of \texttt{cosima-cookbook} package (\url{https://github.com/COSIMA/cosima-cookbook}) and the \texttt{cosima-recipes} repository (\url{https://github.com/COSIMA/cosima-recipes}), both of which are indispensable for our workflow.
 D.B.~would like to thank Bishakhdatta Gayen, Aviv Solodoch, Andy Thompson, and Christopher Wolfe for stimulating discussions during early stages of this work.
-D.B.~expresses gratitude to the Computational Modeling Systems group at the Australian Research Council Center for Climate Extremes for their assistance in conducting the flux-forced simulations.
+D.B.~also expresses gratitude to the Computational Modeling Systems group at the Australian Research Council Center for Climate Extremes for their assistance in setting up the flux-forced simulations.
 Our analyses were facilitated with the Python packages \texttt{dask} \citep{Rocklin2015} and \texttt{xarray} \citep{Hoyer2017}.
 Computational resources were provided by the Australian National Computational Infrastructure at the ANU, which is supported by the Commonwealth Government of Australia.
-R.M.H.~is supported by the Australian Research Council DECRA Fellowship DE210100004.
-N.C.C.~is supported by the Australian Research Council DECRA Fellowship DE210100749.
+We acknowledge funding from the Australian Research Council under DECRA Fellowships DE210100004 (R.M.H.) and DE210100749 (N.C.C.).

 \datastatement Python code used for generating figures are available at \url{https://github.com/dhruvbhagtani/varying-surface-forcing}.
 Output to reproduce figures will be available in a Zenodo repository upon acceptance of manuscript.
 MOM5 source code for flux-forced simulations is available at \url{https://github.com/dhruvbhagtani/MOM5}.